Monsta Studios

-Animonsta Studios Sdn.
-Bhd. (trading as Monsta since 2014) is a Malaysian animation company that produces creative content for the Malaysian and international market.
+Monsta Studios Sdn.
+Bhd. (formerly Animonsta Studios) is a Malaysian animation production company that produces creative and visual content for the Malaysian and international market.
 The company was founded on 15 September 2009 by four former Les' Copaque Production staffs – Mohd Nizam Abd Razak, Muhammad Anas Abdul Aziz, Mohd Safwan Abd Karim and Kee Yong Pin.

-Situated in Cyberjaya, Animonsta was awarded MSC Malaysia status in 2011.
+Situated in Cyberjaya, Monsta was awarded MSC Malaysia status in 2011.

 History

 The founders of Animonsta have experience in creating animated 3D films and blockbuster animations.
 Through combined knowledge and previously gained experience, they founded Animonsta Studios with the goal of bringing wholesome content with a local touch to both local and international audiences.

-Their first product, BoBoiBoy is about BoBoiBoy and his friends' adventures in battling aliens who are trying to invade Earth for its cocoa beans.
+The studio's first animated series, BoBoiBoy is about BoBoiBoy and his friends' adventures in battling aliens who are trying to invade Earth for its cocoa beans.
+In the sneak peek of the series, BoBoiBoy was formerly named BoBoi, but later renamed to BoBoiBoy instead.
 The original run of BoBoiBoy consisted of 3 seasons with a total of 52 episodes.
-This was followed by the full-length theatrical release, BoBoiBoy: The Movie, and later a re-branding of the series (still ongoing) titled BoBoiBoy Galaxy which features the same but a slightly older cast of characters in a larger interplanetary setting.
+This was followed by the full-length theatrical release, BoBoiBoy: The Movie, and later a rebranding of the series titled BoBoiBoy Galaxy which features the same but a slightly older cast of characters in a larger interplanetary setting.
 While the franchise is aimed at children and teenagers, the content is suitable for the entire family to enjoy together.

+Since 2014, the company changed its name to Monsta, but the Animonsta Studios brand continued to be used as the legal name of the company until December 2024.

-The company has announced a sequel to BoBoiBoy: The Movie, and an original new animated series titled MechAmato, both of which are planned for release in 2019.
+The company later released BoBoiBoy Movie 2, and an original new animated series titled Mechamato.